zaidohassan/sql-1-afternoon/README.md

 ### Instructions

 1. List all employee first and last names only that live in Calgary.
+   SELECT first_name, last_name FROM employee
+   WHERE city = 'Calgary'
 2. Find the birthdate for the youngest employee.

+SELECT MAX(birth_date) from employee

 3. Find the birthdate for the oldest employee.
+   SELECT MIN(birth_date) from employee
 4. Find everyone that reports to Nancy Edwards (Use the ReportsTo column).

    - You will need to query the employee table to find the Id for Nancy Edwards

+   SELECT first_name FROM employee
+   Where reports_to = 2

 5. Count how many people live in Lethbridge.

+SELECT COUNT(city) FROM employee
+WHERE city = 'Lethbridge'

 ### Solution